-Then use a 15mm wrench to tighten the axle nuts firmly, as shown below.
+Use a 19mm wrench to tighten the axle nuts firmly, as shown below.

 Attach the pedals to the bike by using a 15mm wrench.
 Be sure to identify the correct pedal for the correct side.
-There is a R or L marked on the end of the pedal bolt.
+There is an R or L marked on the end of the pedal bolt.
 Be sure to note that the left pedal is reverse threaded.
 It is recommended to add general purpose grease to the threads before installing the pedals.
 Right and Left is determined when sitting on the bike.
 Pedals are always tightened towards the front wheel.